-5.6.9.
+21.10.
 Help

-- Context Help...(F1) Shows the context help of the keyword under the text cursor.
-The "Context Help" window ("View" menu) must be shown to display the context help. - BGMN Variables...
-Opens a web browser showing the BGMN variables documentation page. - BGMN SPACEGRP.DAT...
-Opens a dialog to browse spacegroups and atomic positions supported by BGMN. - BGMN Atomic Scattering Factors...
-Opens a dialog to browse atomic scattering (form) factors supported by BGMN.
-The dialog reads the file AFAPARM.DAT, which is part of the BGMN software distribution. - Mouse and Keyboard Commands Shows a dialog with mouse and keyboard commands for plot windows.
+Context Help...(F1) Shows the context help of the keyword under the text cursor.
+The "Context Help" window ("View" menu) must be shown to display the context help.

+BGMN Variables...
+Opens a web browser showing the BGMN variables documentation page.

+Mouse and Keyboard Commands Shows a dialog with mouse and keyboard commands for plot windows.